Coronavirus information for student accommodation

 Interacting with your living circle

-After the first two weeks, you do not need to distance from your living circle as they are your household.
+After the first 10 days of living in halls, you do not need to distance from your living circle as they are your household.

 You can socialise, study together and support each other as a student community.
 They are important as you adapt to life in Bristol and the blended learning environment.